pastebin-fi/backend/README.md

 # pastebin.fi API
 This is the API for [pastebin.fi](https://pastebin.fi).
 The frontend can be found here: [PastebinUI](https://github.com/pastebin-fi/PastebinUI)

+## Deployment

+Docker image is automatically built to [github content registry](https://github.com/pastebin-fi/PowerPaste/pkgs/container/powerpaste) from master branch.
+The docker image is also automatically pulled with watchtower on the server.

 ## Stack

 ### Backend